-As an example, we start from the lepton sector with the minimal extended normal order Dirac neutrinos.
+We start from the lepton sector with the minimal extended normal order Dirac neutrinos.
 We review the decomposition of the lepton mass matrix and the concept of the Yukawa basis in the next section.
-In Section III, the PMNS structure and parameterization are discussed under the hierarchy limit.
-Lepton flavor mixing is an independent issue of lepton mass characteristics.
+In Section III, the PMNS structure and parameterization are discussed in the hierarchy limit.
+Lepton flavor mixing is parameterized independently from lepton masses.
 By the decomposition of PMNS, lepton mass matrixes are reconstructed in Section IV.
 The homology of charge lepton and neutrino mass is focused specifically, which leads to a flat matrix.
-In Section V, we generalize all results to quarks and show its validity.
-The inspiration of the homology of fermion mass and flavor breaking are discussed in Section VI.
-A short summary is given in the last section.
+In Section V, we generalize all results to quarks and show their validity.
+The inspiration for the homology of fermion mass and flavor breaking is discussed in Section VI.
+A summary is given in the last section.